15 Things to do in Dresden, Germany (+ map): Best places to visit

 The church was destroyed during World War II, then it was reconstructed and in recent years it is open to the public again.

-Frauenkirche Dresden / sights and things to see in Dresden
+Frauenkirche Dresden / things to do in Dresden

 Frauenkirche Dresden